-- This week saw a seventh straight week of meaningful declines in Covid-19 cases and hospital occupancy.
-In some communities, absolute levels of SARS-CoV-2 viral transmission have fallen below the 100 new cases per 100,000 residents per week threshold. - As of February 28th, new cases were being diagnosed at a rate of 94 cases per 100,000 residents per week (Figure 10 below).
-This rate is declining by 43 cases per 100,000 residents per week.
-Compared to last week, the pace at which conditions improved quickened this week; however, improvements will likely slow over the coming weeks. - Arizona has the 26th highest viral transmission rate in the US according to the CDC; however, it remains the 6th hardest hit state overall. - All residents should continue to wear a mask in public, avoid large social gatherings, maintain physical distance from non-household contacts, avoid >15 minutes contact in indoor spaces, especially if physical distancing is inadequate and adherence to face masks is low. - While residents and businesses should continue to follow the recommended public health mitigation efforts, normalization of lower risk activities is reasonable in communities where case rates are below 100 new diagnoses per 100,000 residents per week. - The test positivity rate for traditional nasopharyngeal PCR testing has reached 10% which is near the recommended 5 - 10% for optimal public health practice.
+- This week saw an eighth straight week of meaningful declines in Covid-19 cases and hospital occupancy.
+In all but Coconino County, absolute levels of SARS-CoV-2 viral transmission have fallen below the 100 new cases per 100,000 residents per week threshold. - As of March 7th, new cases were being diagnosed at a rate of 79 cases per 100,000 residents per week (Figure 10 below).
+This rate is declining by 16 cases per 100,000 residents per week. - Arizona has the 13th highest viral transmission rate in the US according to the CDC; however, it remains the 6th hardest hit state overall. - All residents should continue to wear a mask in public, avoid large social gatherings, maintain physical distance from non-household contacts, avoid >15 minutes contact in indoor spaces, especially if physical distancing is inadequate and adherence to face masks is low. - While residents and businesses should continue to follow the recommended public health mitigation efforts, normalization of lower risk activities is reasonable in communities where case rates are below 100 new diagnoses per 100,000 residents per week. - The test positivity rate for traditional nasopharyngeal PCR testing is now <10% which is within the recommended 5 - 10% range for optimal public health practice.

 Figure 10.
-7-Day Moving Average of Arizona Covid-19 Cases by Date of Test Collection Mar 1 - Feb 28, 2021.
+7-Day Moving Average of Arizona Covid-19 Cases by Date of Test Collection Mar 1, 2020 - March 7, 2021.

 - In some communities, absolute levels of transmission and test positivity have reached levels that warrant a return to in-person instruction using a hybrid mode or reduced attendance (see CDC Recommended Mitigation Strategies for K 12 Learning Modes).
 Full in-person instruction is not recommended by the CDC until transmission falls below 50 cases per 100K residents per week. - Hospital Covid-19 occupancy continues to decline in the ward and ICU.
 Access to care however, remains somewhat restricted as the backlog of medically necessary non-Covid procedures is addressed. - Arizona is still reporting a large number of weekly deaths and this count may underestimate true fatalities.
 The week ending January 17th will be Arizona's deadliest with >1000 deaths.
-Arizona's weekly tally of deaths ranks it 8th in the nation while its overall rank remains 6th since the outbreak began. - According to the CDC, 11.7% of Arizona adults have received at least 2-doses of vaccine while another 11.8% have received 1-dose.
+Arizona's weekly tally of deaths ranks it 9th in the nation while its overall rank remains 6th since the outbreak began. - According to the CDC, 14.6% of Arizona adults have received at least 2-doses of vaccine while another 13.4% have received 1-dose.
 The ADHS Dashboard is reporting slightly higher levels.
-To date, Arizona has administered 78% of its delivered doses.

-Next update scheduled for March 12th.
+Next update scheduled for March 19th.